zhujun98/recastx/docs/docs/gui.md

 #### MAIN CONTROL

 - *Acquire*: Click to only start acquiring the raw projection images and meta data.
+You can use this feature to check whether the data streaming is working properly and the projection image is expected.
 - *Process*: Click to start acquiring and processing data.
 - *Stop*: Click to stop acquiring and processing data.